genveir/Advent/README.md

 # Advent
-AdventOfCode2018
+AdventOfCode

-Horrible loops-in-loops implementations of Advent of Code 2018
+Horrible loops-in-loops implementations of Advent of Code 2018 and 2019